Windower/Lua/addons/send/readme.txt

 windower.add_to_chat(55,msg:sub(5))

 You may change the 55 to any number from 1 to 255 to get a (not always) different color.

+Can use <tid> from the user originating the send and it will replace the <tid> with the senders currently targeted mob id.